emartineznunez/AutoMeKin/docs/method.md

 {: .important }
 <code>Hookean values</code>
 [four <code>values</code>: first (`i`) and second (`j`) are integers, third (`rt`) and fourth (`k`) are floats]
 <code>Hookean</code> keyword can be employed with any BXDE-based dynamics sampling.
 It employs ASE’s [Hookean class](https://wiki.fysik.dtu.dk/ase/ase/constraints.html#the-hookean-class) to conserve molecular identity.
-A Hookean restorative force with spring constant given by the fourth value (in eV/Å<sup>2</sup>) is applied between two atoms of indices given by the first and second values if the distance between them exceeds a threshold (third value).
+A Hookean restorative force with spring constant given by the fourth value (in eV/Å<sup>2</sup>) is applied between two atoms of indices given by the first and second values if the distance between them exceeds a threshold, `rt`.

 ## ChemKnow specific keywords